iotaledger/susee-streams-poc/README.md

                 The iota chrysalis devnet:
                 https://api.lb-0.h.chrysalis-devnet.iota.cafe
              [default: https://chrysalis-nodes.iota.org]

+    -p, --println-channel-status
+            Print information about currently existing channels.
+            Each sensor is a subscriber in a dedicated Streams channel.
+The management-console manages these channels and stores the channel state information in its 'user-states-management-console.sqlite3' database file.
+Use this CLI option to print the relevant channel state information from the SQLite database to console.
+            Use CLI argument '--channel-starts-with' to select the Streams channel you want to investigate.

+    -s, --channel-starts-with <CHANNEL_STARTS_WITH>
+            Specify the Streams channel when processing a management-console CLI command.
+As the Streams channels ID has 40 byte length and is not easy to handle manually you only need to specify the beginning of the channels ID so that it can be found in the user-states-database.
+            If there are more than one channels that can be found by the provided search string the command will fail.

+            Example:

+                >   ./management-console --channel-starts-with=6f5aa6cb --println-channel-status

+#### Subscribe *Sensors*
+Following CLI arguments are used to subscribe *Sensors* to an existing channel:

+    -k, --subscription-pub-key <SUBSCRIPTION_PUB_KEY>
+            Add a Sensor to a Streams channel.
+            The CLI argument defines the public key of the sensor subscriber.
+            The public key of the sensor is logged to its console by the Sensor when the --subscribe-announcement-link CLI command is used.
+            For more details have a look at the --subscription-link argument

+    -l, --subscription-link <SUBSCRIPTION_LINK>
+            Add a Sensor to a Streams channel.
+            The CLI argument defines the subscription message link for the sensor subscriber.
+            The subscription message link is logged to its console by the Sensor when the --subscribe-announcement-link CLI command is used.
+            As the subscription message link contains the Streams channel ID the correct user state is fetched automatically out of the user-states-database.

+The SUBSCRIPTION_PUB_KEY and SUBSCRIPTION_LINK will be logged to the console by the *Sensor* app when the CLI command --subscribe-announcement-link of the *Sensor* app is used.
+This applies to the x86/PC version of the *Sensor* app (*Sensor remote control*) and to the *ESP32 Sensor* application.
+In case of the *ESP32 Sensor* these properties are also logged to the console of the *Sensor* app that is used as *Sensor remote control*.

+#### Automatic *Sensor* initialization

+Instead of creating a Streams chanel and subscribing a Sensor manually the whole process (called *Sensor* initialization) can be done automatically:

     -i, --init-sensor
             Initialize the streams channel of a remote sensor.
             The whole channel initialization is done automatically following the process described